[Fukushima] Visit Iitate Village, a Beautiful Japanese Village! The roadside station "Madaikan" has also opened!

 Iitate Village is actually very accessible, so it's a great place to stop by on your way between Nakadori and Hamadori

-Although the word "village" suggests it is a remote location, Iitate Village is surprisingly easy to visit.
+Although the word "village" might suggest a remote location, Iitate Village is surprisingly easy to visit.

-The best way to get there is by car, and it's about an hour's drive from Fukushima Station.
-It's also about 40 minutes from Minamisoma in the Hamadori area.
-If you're visiting both the Nakadori and Hamadori areas, be sure to make Iitate Village your one-stop destination.
+While traveling by car is the primary way to get there, it's only about an hour's drive from Fukushima Station and about 40 minutes from Minamisoma in the Hamadori region.
+If you're visiting both the Nakadori and Hamadori regions, Iitate Village is definitely a great stopover option.

 Those who have made a donation to Iitate Village's hometown tax system or the Iitate Children's Future Fund can also take advantage of the "Welcome Subsidy" system, which will subsidize one-way travel expenses to Iitate Village (up to 60,000 yen), so please inquire